 Keep up with what's happening at PARCC.

 Commissioner Kevin Huffman serves on the Governing Board.
-Emily Barton, Assistant Commissioner for Curriculum & Instruction, Tennessee Department of Education, is the K-12 Lead for PARCC in Tennessee.
-Dr. Carl Hite, President of the Cleveland State Community College, serves on the PARCC Advisory Committee on College Readiness.
-Mike Krause, Director of Academic Affairs at the Tennessee Higher Education Commission, coordinates PARCC-related postsecondary engagement activities in the state.
+Emily Barton, Assistant Commissioner for Curriculum & Instruction, Tennessee Department of Education, and Erin O'Hara, Assistant Commissioner for Data and Research, are the K-12 Leads for PARCC in Tennessee.
+Dr. Richard Rhoda, Executive Director of the Tennessee Higher Education Commission, serves on the PARCC Advisory Committee on College Readiness.
+Mike Krause, Assistant Executive Director of Academic Affairs at the Tennessee Higher Education Commission, coordinates PARCC-related postsecondary engagement activities in the state.

 Tennessee has been a leader in the American Diploma Project Network since 2007, aligning its standards, graduation requirements, and high school assessments with the expectations of postsecondary education and employers.
 In March 2010, Tennessee became one of the first two states to win the Race to the Top competition.
 The state adopted the Common Core State Standards in July 2010, and became a Governing State in the Partnership for Assessment of Readiness for College and Careers in the spring of 2010.
 Leaders from Tennessee’s K-12 and higher education communities were actively engaged in the development of PARCC’s proposal for common, next-generation assessments.